Magnetron85/Radiology-Right-Click/readme.txt

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Disclaimer
 This software is provided for educational and research purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Users should exercise caution and verify all calculations, especially those related to radiation dosage and patient safety.
+Users should exercise caution and verify all calculations for patient safety.
 While the RADS modules aim to assist in classification and reporting, the final interpretation and clinical decisions should always be made by qualified healthcare professionals.
-Users should be aware that translations and localizations may not be officially certified for medical use in all jurisdictions.
 The automated measurement capture and note parsing features are designed to assist radiologists but should not replace careful review and validation of all information in the final report.
-Radiologists are responsible for ensuring the accuracy and appropriateness of all auto-populated content.
-It is the responsibility of the user if this software, not the software or developer, to ensure accurate calculations.
+Users are responsible for ensuring the accuracy and appropriateness of all auto-populated content.
+It is the responsibility of the user of this software, not the software or developer, to ensure accurate calculations.